ian-bruntlett/TECH-Manuals/tm-free-software.md

 To install Ubuntu Linux, you'll need an .iso file, downloadable from [here](http://releases.ubuntu.com/).
 If you want to download a flavour of Ubuntu Linux, take a look here [here](https://cdimages.ubuntu.com/).
+If you have problems accessing Canonical's Ubuntu servers , take a look here [here](https://status.canonical.com/).
 If you want a different Linux, take a look at [DistroWatch](https://distrowatch.com/) to find out about other distributions of Linux.

 There are other flavours of Ubuntu Linux, for those who aren't keen on Ubuntu.
 The Register, in this